Asymmetric Dimethylarginine, Plasma

 > or =18 years: 63-137 ng/mL

-In patients with pre-existing coronary conditions or at high risk for coronary events (diabetes, renal insufficiency), asymmetric dimethylarginine (ADMA) levels in the upper tertile, >112 ng/mL, have an increased risk for future coronary events.
-The arginine value is considered only in some situations, when amino acid metabolism may be altered.
+In patients with pre-existing coronary conditions or at high risk for coronary events (diabetes, renal insufficiency), asymmetric dimethylarginine (ADMA) levels in the upper tertile, >112 ng/mL, confer an increased risk for future coronary events.

 Reductions in ADMA are not known to be predictive of decreased risk of future coronary effects.